BC PNP Editorial Team

 "Language Test Expired"

 Fix: IELTS and CELPIP results are valid for 2 years.
 If your test is older than that, the calculator (and the BC PNP) will reject it.
 You must retake the test.
+See our language requirements guide for details.

 Manual Calculation Worksheet